 Count the tabs.
 Before class, a music teacher opens the platform for composition assignments.
 Then a browser tab for a metronome.
 Another for a tuner.
 A third for sight-reading exercises.
 A PDF to print for ear training.
 By the time students arrive, there are five things open and none of them talk to each other.

 That's the problem this update addresses.
-Flat for Education now includes seven tools built directly into the platform: a sight-reading generator, a tuner, a metronome, a tone generator, ear training worksheets, and fingering worksheets.
+Flat for Education now includes seven tools built directly into the platform: a sight-reading generator, a tuner, a metronome, a tone generator, sound analysis, ear training worksheets, and fingering worksheets.
 All of them live alongside the notation editor, assignments, and gradebook you already use.

 The platform pricing has also changed to match.
 Here's what's new, what it means for your classroom, and what happens if you're already a Flat for Education user.

-The seven new tools making Flat for Education more Powerful
+The seven new tools

 Sight-Reading Generator